ekremkenter/mek-dev/posts/how-to-protest.md

 ---
 title: What is a protest and how to do it?
-description: In order to protest against the injustices in Palestine, it is necessary to first reveal the weaknesses of the party committing the injustice.
+description: In order to protest against the injustices in Palestine; firstly it is a necessity to reveal the weaknesses of the party committing the injustice.
+But how?
 date: 2023-12-26
 toc: true
 heroImage: /assets/blog/protesto-nasil-yapilir.jpeg